tobg8/scalingo-test/README.md

 ## Before running the project

-- Create a `.env` file with the `GITHUB_TOKEN` environment variable This is needed because we crush github api rate limit quickly using go multithreading.
+- We need a github token to run the project, this is needed because we crush github api rate limit quickly using go multithreading.

- To get a token, go to <https://github.com/settings/tokens> and generate a token with the `public_repo` scope.
+- To get a token, go to <https://github.com/settings/tokens> and generate a token with the `public_repo` scope.

-You good to go running the project with `docker compose up`.
+This token must be used in any request to the API (in the `Authorization` header).
+Authorization: Bearer `your_token`

 ## Project requirements